 - Having an ongoing vulnerability management program

-Each of these points has requirements that you must fulfill, and if you cannot implement any of them, so you cannot become certified.
+Each of these points has requirements that you must fulfill.
+If you cannot implement any of them, you cannot become certified.

 Step 3: Find A QSA To Help You Complete The Process (Or Perform A Self Assessment)

 In order to ensure the safety and security of customer and credit card data, you must comply with the PCI-DSS standard.
 Your business should educate your staff on security best practices.
-However, it is more than just implementing some security measures.
-It’s an ongoing process that enables you to protect your company, brand, and clients.
+However, it’s important to do more than just implementing some security measures.
+PCI-DSS compliance is an ongoing process that enables you to protect your company, brand, and clients.